gyu29/NinjaLegends-macro/README.md

 ## Description
-This Python script is designed to automate mouse clicks using the pyautogui library.
+This Python script is designed to automate money-making with the pyautogui module.
 The script includes a toggle functionality triggered by the 'k' key using the pynput library.

 ## Usage
 1. Install the required libraries: